brihernandez/Unity-TrackIR-Plugin/README.md

 ![The tracking component](Screenshots/Component.png)

 The `TrackIRTransform` component takes raw input from TrackIR, and then modifies the assigned `Tracked Object` to mirror those inputs in **local space**.
 All inputs are also offset from wherever the object already was in local space, so you can have an object at some position, E.g. (0, 1, 3) with a rotation of (30, 0, 0) and all movement/rotation will be done relative to those offsets.

-**Important!:** Since movement is handled in local space, TrackIR positional offsets do not work correctly if the `Tracked Object` is not facing forwards.

 The default values for the `Position Multiplier` and `Rotation Multiplier` are magic numbers that I've found to make the Unity results match 1:1 what the TrackIR application reports the results *should* be.
 I've left them configurable either way in case it they need to be adjusted.